Helping homeless youth transition from surviving the streets to thriving young adults!

 BUT, when youth access Avenues for Homeless Youth, they find safe housing and all the supports they need to heal from their trauma and transition to a successful young adulthood!

-Avenues for Homeless Youth supports over 300 youth a year through our seven programs:
+Avenues for Homeless Youth supports over 300 youth a year through our six programs:

 1) Minneapolis Avenues, a 21-bed shelter and transitional housing program in North Minneapolis